dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 * All files are under ```MAIN``` folder.
 * After flashing the firmware, you need to edit ```config.json``` to change the GPIO pin numbers according to how you wiring your TFT display and other components.
+* Set sensor_type to either MAX31855 or MAX6675.
+* The ACC pin is for switching the power of the display.
+If not using a transistor to switch, you may safely ignore this pin (simply wire the display 3V3 to the 3V3 output of the ESP32)
+* Some solid state relays will not switch on with the little current supplied by an ESP32 GPIO pin.
+In this case you have to use a transistor between the GPIO pin and the SSR.
+You may need to configure the pin as active low then.
+* Make sure you have configured the right polarity for all pins.
 * Transfer all the files and folder under ```MAIN``` to the ESP32 dev board and you are good to go.

 ### Usage Guide